imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 Please see 'EXP' section in the corresponding files.

 The `EXP` opcode proved quite difficult to estimate due to high client variability.
 Additionally, the measure marginal method was not able to sufficiently estimate the base cost of the opcode.
 The `EXP` measure marginal method used the argument size of 1 byte, as this provided the most consistent results.
-Still, for some clients, the measured cost was below 0.
+With the measure argument method, the linear regresion placed some of the base `EXP` costs below zero.
+This values were disregarded in the further calculations.

-For a more accurate estimation, we compare EXP base and dynamic times to the execution of `ADD` and `MUL` opcodes.
+For a more accurate estimation, we compare EXP base and dynamic estimates to the execution of `ADD` and `MUL` opcodes.
 These opcodes are used as a reference as they are the most basic arithmetic ones.
 Given this data we can estimate the cost of the single byte exponentiation as follows:

 ```math
 	exp_byte_cost = exp_byte_time / (add_time + mul_time) * (add_cost + mul_cost)
 ```

 With this formula we can further estimate the base cost of the `EXP` opcode, by subtracting the cost of the arguments from the total cost of `EXP`.
-We disregard values below 0.

-The following table shows the results:
+The following table shows the results*:

 Client|ADD ns|MUL ns|EXP per byte ns|EXP per byte gas| EXP base ns | EXP base gas
 :----- | ----: | -----: | ----: | -----: | -----: | -----: